hnbeck/NikosophyWeb/content/en/post/selectingTechnology.en.md

 Now, I can preciceise  my criteria for my selection of technology:

-+ *time* is the time learning and using the tools or the production system and the time to create the product
++ *time* is the "**time-**" learning and using the tools or the production system and the "**time+**" to create the product
-+ *knowledge* is the knowlege I want to learn and I don't want the learn but need it
++ *knowledge* is the "**knowlege+**"" I want to learn and  **knowlege-**"" I don't want the learn but need it
-+ *factors* are the factors of design, the freedom of variation and the factors I have to control and I could not control of the tools or production system.
++ *factors* are the "**factors+**" of design, the freedom of variation and the "**factors-**" I have to control and I could not control of the tools or production system.

 ## What is now ##

+I started my journey at the requirements an AR/VR device need.
+Visualization is the plan.
+Well, I don't deny gaming at all, and to some extent I want to keep a small little backdoor open to this.
+But the very first reason to look for AR/VR is visualization.
+To be more precise, 3D graphs is the thing which attracts me.
+Graphs are exciting, you can do a lot of things with it.
+But their usefulness depends on what you can recognize.
+As the AR/VR products become known, my imagination got energy and I saw myself rotate big networks flying in my room, scale them and select nodes with my fingers.

+Now, graphs are not the things offered from the start by the well-known costomer products.
+Determined by price and availability, I checked Oculus Quest, NReal and Lynx, how to create own software for them, software which are not games in the first place.
+It turned out that all these devices runs with Android.
+I never had done anything with android, so the obvious step was to read a little bit about.
+Then I installed the android studio, and also Idea/J for Kotlin.
+This was a straightforward thing.
+The exciting moment was there now, as comes all the time when trying out a new technology: how to get the hello world running on my Ouest?
+After hours of reading documentation how to use Android I learned there is an Oculus SDK, and a OpenXR SDK.
+The latter is wounderful, it promise to write AR/VR code once, because, what a great luck, OpenXR is from the Khronos Group.
+This is the same instution which created the OpenGL standard.
+Such bright future in mind I tried examples, I updated, tried other examples and got nothing to run.
+Time heals everything, I thought and headed to another aspect for my projects: logic.

+I'm a logic programming guy, I love Prolog and its silbling, miniKanren.
+If one talk and think about logic programming, Domain Specific Languages (DSL) and the dualism of code and data is not far away.
+Following down my roots as a philospher, logic programming is connected strongly with creating structures.
+So it was clear to me, as a condition of my way of thinking and as a objective of research, logic programming has to be in my projects.
+With SWI Prolog, I have a very nice package to follow this interest.
+It has a little downside, which I got aware of remembering the big question I have always and every time: how to deploy, how to I get an small executable?
+Under Windows 10 at this time, SWI Prolog could create an executable, but it was not simple.
+You have to handle with dlls, and I hate that.
+This attidued I gained on my work with Pharo Smallalkt, where you can take an Pharo.exe and and image file anywhere on your file system, without installation, without complicated requirements or wired pre-installations, and it just works.
+Consequently I scanned different implementations of miniKanren, because miniKanren can embbed logic programming in every standard programming language.
+So easy I thought, but as time goes on I learned that many implementations are not complete, do hard compromises because of the language it was implemented in and more.
+The orignial miniKanren, a wonderful small but powerful thing, was implemented in Scheme.
+When trying out Kotlin, which was a natural consequence beacuse of my AR/VR tests, I found and microKanren implementation looking promising.
+So yay, I could do Android code with Kotlin and logic and the solution of the OpenXR problem my come in future.